Jump to:Page Content

 Please plan to take the TOEFL by mid-November 2015 for fall 2016 admission.
 Applicants must send their TOEFL scores to the Graduate School of Arts and Sciences Office of Admissions, using ETS code 3451.
 A department code is not required.

 Applicants cannot defer admission once they have been accepted to the program.
 They will have to submit a new application if they are interested in attending the program at a later date.

 Applications for the 2016-2017 academic year are due Tuesday, December 15 by 5 p.m.
 EST.

-Two information sessions will be held during the Fall for prospective students to learn more about the program and admissions process.
-Dates for these information sessions will be posted soon.
+Two information sessions will be held on in the Fall for prospective students to learn more about the program and admissions process.
+The first information session will be held on Monday, September 26 from 4:00-5:00 in Littauer 119.
+The second information session will be held on Tuesday, October 11th from 4:00-5:00 (location TBA).

 View a complete list of dissertations written by PEG PhD candidates from 1973 to 2015.